Lean3Viljoen94/Leas-luxury-car-showroom/README.md

 # Leas-luxury-car-showroom
 Showroom page with a list of vehicles from a JSON file.
-Created with React
+Created with React & Bootsrap

 Backend and frontend code is split into two separate folders.